 Thickness Of The Chops

 Again, the thicker the chops are, the longer their baking time will have to be.
-A 1-inch chop will take less time to cook than a 2-inch chop.
+If you want to bake thin pork chops of about 1 inch, they will surely take less time to cook than a 2-inch chop.

 Bone-In Versus Bone-Out